The Department of Pediatrics faculty conducts cutting-edge research across the entire breadth of pediatrics.

 tools that encourage new collaborations and interdisciplinary research teams.
 These facilities create opportunities for the Department of Pediatrics to expand on its reputation as one of the top academic pediatric departments in the nation.

-The Children’s Hospital Colorado Research Institute is a leader in developing basic and clinical knowledge that drives our supply of new medicines, devices, diagnostic approaches and other health care innovations.
+The Children’s Hospital Colorado Research and Innovation website shows we are a leader in developing basic and clinical knowledge that drives our supply of new medicines, devices, diagnostic approaches and other health care innovations.

-As the umbrella organization for all research at Children’s Colorado, Children's Hospital Colorado Research Institute provides resources, oversight, funding, and expertise to new research programs at Children’s Colorado.
+As the umbrella organization for all research at Children’s Colorado, research at Children's Hospital Colorado provides resources, oversight, funding, and expertise to new research programs at Children’s Colorado.

 Our research areas include: